Wildlife on the Course

-If we had a dime for each time we heard about our golf course critters, we'd be rich!
-A recent out of town golfer commented they saw wildlife on every hole of the course!
-Here's a few of the wildlife you'll probably see when visiting River's Edge Golf Course.
+If we had a dime for each time we heard about our golf course critters, we’d be rich!
+A recent out-of-town golfer commented they saw wildlife on every hole of the course!
+Here are a few of the wildlife you’ll probably see when visiting River’s Edge Golf Course.

 Black-tailed Deer otherwise know as Mule Deer

 The most common mammal on our course is the Black-tailed Deer.
 According the Oregon Department of Fish and Wildlife, it can be distinguished from White-tailed deer by long ears, dichotomously branching antlers, no white hairs around interdigital and metatarsal glands, and a tail brown or black dorsally or white tipped with black.

 It’s very common that golfers will stop by the pro shop and tell us about the many five point plus bucks they’ve seen while on the course.

 We love our rock chucks, most of the time!
 Did you know the yellow-bellied Marmot is the largest squirrel in Oregon?
 According to the Oregon Department of Fish and Wildlife, they have short legs, a short and bushy tail, and ears short and covered with fur.
 The pelage consists of a dense, wooly underfur covered by long, course guard hairs and is distinctively colored and marked.

 River’s Edge Golf Course offers a suitable habitat for the rock chucks in boulders of piles of rocks and an abundance of succulent vegetation.